vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/components-features.md

-# Key Components and Features of Tanzu GemFire
+# Core Components and Features of Tanzu GemFire

+This topic summarizes the key components, features, and supported platforms of VMware Tanzu GemFire, highlighting its distributed architecture, high-performance in-memory storage, and real-time data capabilities.

+## Tanzu GemFire Overview

 Tanzu GemFire is an in-memory, distributed data grid that provides high-performance data storage, real-time querying, and seamless scalability.